WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 - Pre-requisites for setup on Windows:
     - Install Git from [the official Windows package](https://git-scm.com/download/win)

-- Fork this repo, so that you can make changes and push them freely to GitHub.
+- Fork our repo from https://github.com/WikiEducationFoundation/WikiEduDashboard..
+- In the console, download a copy of your forked repo with `git clone https://github.com/your_username/WikiEduDashboard.git` where `your_username` is your GitHub username.
-- Clone the new WikiEduDashboard repo and enter that directory.
+- Enter the new WikiEduDashboard directory with `cd WikiEduDashboard`.
 - On OSX/Debian, make sure you are in the "sudo" group.
 - Install Ruby 2.7.1 (RVM is documented here; rbenv also works fine.)
     - OSX/Debian:
        - From the WikiEduDashboard directory, run the curl script from [rvm.io](https://rvm.io/)
-       - `rvm install ruby-2.7.1`
+       - Use **rvm:** `rvm install 2.7.1` followed by `rvm use 2.7.1`
+       - or use **rbenv:** `rbenv install 2.7.1` followed by `rbenv local 2.7.1`
     - Windows:
        - Use [RailsInstaller](http://railsinstaller.org/en)
        - Install [Ruby DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)